Skip to main content

 One of the most important things for veterans to understand is that VA benefits and legal claims are entirely separate.
 Receiving VA disability compensation does not prevent you from filing a lawsuit or asbestos trust fund claim, and vice versa.
 There is no offset or reduction — you are entitled to the full amount from each source.

 This is because VA benefits compensate veterans for their service-connected disability, while legal claims hold private companies accountable for manufacturing and selling dangerous asbestos products.
+Learn more about all types of mesothelioma compensation available.
 Veterans should pursue all available compensation simultaneously to maximize their recovery.

 No Upfront Costs